MrKWatkins/ZXSpectrumNextTests/Tests/Sprites/ScanlineDelay/ReadMe.txt

 would need multiplexing technique, but if you do, the info from this test is important for you to time the multiplexing changes (or even non-multiplexing-but-very-late changes) correctly to get the desired display output.
-With current core 3.0.5 it seems you need to modify sprite coordinates, visibility and pattern one scanlines ahead, but very early (the buffer is flipped at sprite X=320, i.e. already 32px after the regular "paper" area).
+With current core 3.0.5 you need to modify sprite coordinates, visibility and pattern "one scanlines ahead", but the decisive edge is at the sprite position X=320, i.e. it's more like "two scanlines" ahead.

+The point where the buffer flips may be adjusted in future cores, if it will be adjusted, I will hopefully update this text with new info.